Davi-LWG/first-repository/README.md

 This project it's my first one!
 It's about testing and learning.

 **Change**
-This test was added using vscode.
+This text was added using vscode.